-We know that it can be hard to think about your future career right at the start of your University journey.
+It can be hard to think about your future career right at the start of your University journey.
 Whether you know exactly what you want to do, or have no idea, you will be able to get the support you need.
 Throughout the year we welcome both employers and alumni (graduates from the University) to deliver sessions relating to careers and future destinations.
 The University’s careers service is known as the Career Zone.
 They offer fantastic support to help you reach your goals.
-The College has designated Careers Consultants who offer one-to-one advice as well as delivering professional group development sessions relating to improving your CV and applications for work or further study.
+The College has designated Careers Consultants who offer one-to-one advice and deliver professional group development sessions relating to improving your CV and applications for work or further study.
 Furthermore The Career Zone run the The Exeter Award (offering recognition for extra-curricular activities) to help boost your graduate prospects.

 Once you become a part of the alumni community yourself, you can take advance of the numerous alumni benefits, including access to free online journals, networking and social events and ongoing careers advice.